dblock/iex-ruby-client/README.md

 ## Usage

+### Set API token

+To use this gem, set `IEX_API_PUBLISHABLE_TOKEN` environment variable to your IEX cloud API publishable token.
+You can find your token on [IEX Cloud Console](https://iexcloud.io/console/)

 ### Get a Single Price

 Fetches a single number, being the IEX real time price, the 15 minute delayed market price, or the previous close price.